fedecanesa/Tipie-front/README.md

 ## Description

 Challenge for "Tipie".
-This App was made with React Js.
+This App was made with React Js adn Node js.
 In this application you can log in, and once entered, you will see a table with employee data, which has pagination and the ability to filter and sort.
+In the backend you can validate he user and consume the information of the table

 ## Technologies used 🛠️

+### Frontend

 - React JS
 - react-router